FazioNico/dDrive/README.md

 - Clone the dDrive repository
 - Install dependencies using NodeJS and NPM
 - Install Nx Workspace CLI to manage workspace project
-- Run develooppment server using `nx serve` command will open the dDrive application in the browser
+- Run developpment server using `nx serve` command will open the dDrive application in the browser
 - This project was generated using [Nx Workspace](https://nx.dev).

 ## Build